If you are teaching a lesson about our current president, this will give you some book suggestions and free printables at the end.

 President Trump is married to Melania Trump.
 She became the First Lady of the United States when he assumed office.
 The First Lady is what you call the wife of the president.

 President Trump was born in 1946 in Queens, New York.
-He is 70 years old and is the oldest person to become president.
+He is the oldest person to become president.
 Melania Trump was born in 1970 in Slovenia which was a part of Yugoslavia.
 She became a United States citizen in 2006.
 A citizen is a person who legally belongs to a country.
 She is the second First Lady to be born in a foreign country.

 CHILDREN’S BOOKS ABOUT PRESIDENT TRUMP AVAILABLE ON AMAZON: